-The rudder pedals of the Founder's Edition and Limited Edition aircraft are adjustable fore/aft for occupant convenience and comfort.
+The rudder pedals are adjustable fore/aft for occupant convenience and comfort.
 The pedals are spring loaded in the aft direction and are released by raising a handle on the outboard, front face of each seat.
 Before adjusting the pedals, place one heel on the black rudder pedal adjustment bumper located between the rudder pedals at floorboard level.
 When ready to adjust the pedals, raise and hold the release handle and then push or release pressure on the bumper until the desired location is achieved.
 Releasing the adjustment lever locks the pedals at the current position.
 After the adjustment is complete, ensure that the pedals are locked by applying pressure to the adjustment bumper.
 The pedals can be locked at any location within the rudder pedal adjustment limits.